How to Validate a Problem Lineage

 To validate a Problem Lineage's Desires:

-1. Write a questions for each problem or potential problem using this formula: Does\Do [sentient entity] truly want [thing] [potential state]?
+1. Write a question for each problem or potential problem using this formula: Does/Do [sentient entity] truly want [thing] [potential state]?

 2. Answer each by gathering evidence—likely through interviewing the sentient entity (an individual or someone with authority to speak on behalf of a group of people).